Medicare Basics

 Should They Stay with Their Plan?

-If they are currently enrolled in a Medicare plan, you'll want to discuss if it's still the best plan for them or if they should consider switching to another plan.
-This chart can help them confirm their decision.
+If they are currently enrolled in a Medicare plan, you will want to discuss if it’s still the best plan or if they should switch to another plan.
+Use this chart to confirm their decision.

 If they decide to change plans, review the enrollment periods to see when they can make the change.